sbarba/cleartest/readme.md

 ---

-To see how to use the these objects let's first have a look at **runtests**, the default cleartest runner:
+To see how to use these objects let's first have a look at **runtests**, the default cleartest runner:

 ```
 from cleartest import go